two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 That said, it also depends on what type of beach you may prefer because Tulum’s beaches offer a more bohemian, nature-friendly, yogi-type atmosphere, if you know what I mean.

-It’s mostly beach, with a lot less developed landscape compared to Cancun.
+It’s mostly beach, with a much less developed landscape than Cancun.
 So, in Tulum, you more or less feel like you aren’t somewhere too built up but rather on a more deserted beach, despite Tulum not being a small town.

 Tulum vs Cancun – Cenotes

-Visiting a cenote when in Mexico is at the top of everyone’s must-do list, especially when visiting the Yucatan and Quintana Roo regions.
+Visiting a cenote when in Mexico should be at the top of everyone’s must-do list, especially when visiting the Yucatan and Quintana Roo regions.

 If you’re unfamiliar with it, a cenote is a natural sinkhole formed from collapsed limestone full of natural spring water.
 Cenotes were once used for water supply by the Mayan Civilization years ago.